 The Grab development team initially used Redis as its aggregation store, only to find that it couldn’t handle the load.
 “We started to notice lots of CPU spikes,” explained Aravind Srinivasan, Software Engineer at Grab.
 “So we kept scaling it vertically, kept adding more processing power, but eventually we said it’s time to look at another technology and that’s when we started looking at ScyllaDB.”

 Easier-to-Use and Less Expensive than Apache Cassandra and Other Solutions

-“Running the same workload on other solutions would have cost us more than three times as much as Scylla.”
+“Running the same workload on other solutions would have cost us more than three times as much as ScyllaDB.”

 – Aravind Srinivasan, Software Engineer, Grab

-The Grab team points to a few things that they especially like about Scylla:
+The Grab team points to a few things that they especially like about ScyllaDB:

-- Support: “Scylla’s support team has truly impressive response times.
+- Support: “ScyllaDB’s support team has truly impressive response times.
 It shows their commitment to their users and to making ScyllaDB successful.”

 Grab is now looking to extend its use of ScyllaDB.
 Other teams at Grab are hearing about the success of using ScyllaDB as an aggregation store and are looking to migrate additional use cases to ScyllaDB, such as statistics tracking, as a time series database, and more.